World Cup skiing finals in Italy canceled over coronavirus, narrowing Shiffrin’s shot at overall title

 The cancellation leaves only two weekends of racing left for the men, with Alexis Pinturault leading the overall standings, 26 points ahead of Aleksander Aamodt Kilde and 107 points ahead of Henrik Kristoffersen.

-Marcel Hirscher, who won the overall title the last eight years, retired before this season.
+Marcel Hirscher, who won the overall title the past eight years, retired before this season.

 The men’s title will be decided by speed races in Kvitfjell, Norway, this weekend, and tech races in Kranjska Gora, Slovenia, next weekend.